swiftlang/swift-evolution/proposals/NNNN-isolated-any-functions.md

 but can introduce problems in the somewhat unlikely case that anyone is using those function as values.

+### When to use `@isolated(any)`

+It is recommended that APIs which take functions that are likely to run concurrently and don't have a predetermined isolation take those functions as `@isolated(any)`.
+This allows the API to make more intelligent scheduling decisions about the function.

+Examples that should usually use `@isolated(any)` include:
+- functions that wrap the creation of a task
+- algorithms that call a function multiple times in parallel, such as a parallel `map`

+Examples that should usually not use `@isolated(any)` include:
+- algorithms that preserve the current isolation, such as a non-parallel `map`; these functions should usually take a non-`Sendable` function instead
+- APIs that intend to call the function with a specific isolation, such as UI frameworks that expect their event handlers to be `@MainActor` or actor functions that run an operation on the actor

 ## Future directions

 ### Statically-isolated function types